fbpx

 Asian immigrants have found new ways to celebrate when they’re far from their home country.
 Some first-generation Chinese Americans, like Michelle, a lifestyle blogger, feel that it can be difficult to celebrate Lunar New Year when living abroad since the festivities are not as elaborately celebrated outside China.

-Michelle explains, “similar to Christmas in western countries, the Lunar New Year is the biggest holiday of the culture.
+Michelle explains, “Similar to Christmas in Western countries, the Lunar New Year is the biggest holiday of the culture.
 Companies close for days, families travel home, and gifts (in the form of money stuffed in a red envelope) are passed out to children.”

 Each tradition, she adds, is meant to symbolize and “bring upon good fortune, health, and prosperity for the new year to come.”

 A major way that she maintains traditions from her home country is to recreate beloved holiday dishes.
-“Although it may not feel as festive as it is in Asia, we still try to celebrate by the most intuitive way we know and that is through food,” Michelle says.
+“Although it may not feel as festive as it is in Asia, we still try to celebrate in the most intuitive way we know and that is through food,” Michelle says.

 10 Lunar New Year Traditions